ChantelleAA/Node-Classification-Project/README.md

 ## Overview

 This project implements state-of-the-art graph neural network techniques for classifying scientific publications in the Cora dataset.
 The dataset consists of 2708 machine learning papers categorized into one of seven classes.
 Each paper is described by a binary word vector indicating the presence of certain words.
+More information about the dataset can be found [here](https://github.com/ChantelleAA/Node-Classification-Project/blob/main/data/README).

 The core of this implementation is a Graph Convolutional Network (GCN), optimized through the methodologies discussed in ["Optimization of Graph Neural Networks with Natural Gradient Descent" by Izadi et al. (2020)](https://arxiv.org/pdf/2008.09624v1.pdf).
 The original implementation that was adapted to meet the requirements of this project is available at [Russell Izadi's Repository](https://github.com/russellizadi/ssp).